Social Icons

 Directed by Aaron Sorkin

-If you want to be intrigued, fascinated and moved by the actions of a real-life person of integrity, watch Molly’s Game.
+If you want to be intrigued, fascinated, and moved by the actions of a real-life person of integrity, watch Molly’s Game.

-When her relationship with her boss went sour, she decided to start her own game with the money she had saved and with one of the celebrities named Player-X in the movies but is notably portraying the actor Tobey Maguire (with a mix of Leonardo Di Caprio and Ben Affleck).
-She took some of her boss’s players and the game was a huge success until Player-X started demanding attention and wanting her to raise the stakes, which she turned down.
+When her relationship with her boss sours, she decides to start her own game using the money she’s saved and with the help of one of the celebrities, named Player-X in the movie (notably inspired by Tobey Maguire, with a mix of Leonardo DiCaprio and Ben Affleck).
+She poaches some of her boss’s players, and the game becomes a huge success—until Player-X starts demanding more attention and wants her to raise the stakes.
+Molly refuses, which ends her professional relationship with Player-X and ultimately her game.

 The Last Boy Scout (1991)